Last updated on February 11th, 2024

 Most tourists choose to explore the many craters and lava fields on self-guided walks via the park’s network of trails and viewpoints.
 While those looking for something more unique can visit at night and gaze at the stars, as the area boasts some of the world’s clearest skies.

-Teide National Park is one of the best places to visit in Tenerife by car.
-It is easily accessible from many towns in Tenerife, although it is possible to go by bus from Puerto de la Cruz and Costa Adeje.
+Teide National Park offers some of the coolest activities in north Tenerife and is one of the best places to visit in Tenerife by car.
+It is easily accessible from many many towns, although it is possible to go by bus from Puerto de la Cruz and Costa Adeje.
 The winding mountain road provides panoramic views of Tenerife’s coast, the Atlantic Ocean, and other Canary Islands.

 Parking and entrance are free but can be very crowded in the summer months, so it’s best to arrive early.
 Alternatively, tours are available from most towns and resorts around the island.